 Each classroom should have their own display and working wall.
-Flipcharts with key learning or print-outs from Lynx should be placed on the working wall to support learning.
-This should match the topic being taught that week in class.
-A working wall should also include an interactive activity for the children to be involved with, key questions and mathematical vocabulary.
+The maths which should be on display should match the topic being taught that week in class.
+A working wall should also include an interactive activity for the children to be involved with.